ConquerorsOfMystery/seabass/README.md

 Before anything else...

-# CODER'S BASILISK - CBAS - THE ULTIMATE PROGRAMMING TOOL
+# CODER'S BASILISK - THE ULTIMATE PROGRAMMING TOOL

-Welcome!
-This repository contains the code for the cbas metaprogramming tool along with some libraries and example code.

-All of it is public domain.

-# What is this?

-The most powerful programming tool ever created. cbas is the first of the last programming languages.
+Coder's Basilisk (CBAS) is the first of the last programming languages.

-cbas is a self-modifying, self-extending, self-retargeting programming language.
+CBAS is a self-extending, self-retargeting programming language designed to completely supersede C and C++.

-That means you can extend the language to have new features, create new syntaxes (even whole new languages), and then compile it for almost any target in existence.

-Your intellectual capabilities are the limit.
+The tool itself is considered "finished" at this time, however it is not yet packaged properly for widespread use.

+# What makes Coder's Basilisk special?

+Coder's Basilisk is not just a programming language in its own right, but a programming language implementation tool.

+The tool itself is mostly just a parser and interpreter for the base-level language, to which extensions can be added within the language itself.

 # How do I use it?